bridgetmaddison/bridgetmaddisoncbt-site/content/wellbeing-therapy-workshop.md

 **Cost: £165.00** for 8 Sessions (Introductory cost, usual £185).

-Secure your place with a £50.00 deposit, balance to be paid 2 weeks before the course commences.
+Secure your place with a £30 deposit (refundable if you are unable to attend), with payment in full due the day before the course begins.

 Email or phone to find out more and secure your place: 07752 199 258 or contact@bridgetmaddisoncbt.co.uk.
 Alternatively, use my [contact form]({{< ref "contact.md" >}}).